We receive dozens of emails a week asking various questions. Here are some common queries and our best responses.

 Q) Do you allow bus tours?
 Do you have private tours?

 A) Tours are on a first come basis and are limited to 20 people.
 We’re really not set up for bus tours unless it is a private tour.
-Private tours are available by booking in advance, but we only offer those once per month (First Saturday at noon, minimum of 15 people, max of 20).
+Private tours are available by booking in advance, but we only offer those once per month (First Saturday at 11AM sharp, minimum of 15 people, max of 20).
+We require payment in advance of $12 per person plus a 15% gratuity payable to your guide in order to secure the tour reservation.
+A link to payment options will be sent via email after the date has been confirmed.
+Reservations must be secured within two weeks in advance of the tour date, and no refunds will be issued for cancellations.
 Call us at 716-763-5479 to find out what dates are available.
-Sorry for any inconvenience.

 Q) Can we have a bachelor(ette) party/wedding reception at the brewery?